A note on sub-orthogonal lattices

-The performance is illustrated in Table \ref{table3} (note that the density ratio is deployed close and the amount of associated points are: 1.664.641.200 points for dual lattice $10\, \dsE_{8,1}^*+\scP_{8,1}$ and 11.430.630.576 for dual lattice $9\, \dsE_{8,2}^*+\scP_{8,2}$ (very more points in the second case).
-The Table \ref{table4} illustrates the performance applied in spherical codes, details in \cite{rogers}, the non-null perturbation is better in the case of $\dsE_{8,1}$ representation, moreover, point out that the performance is similar to the second representation with null perturbation (in bold: distances near and number of nearby points)
+The performance is illustrated in Table \ref{table3} (note that the density ratio is deployed close and the amount of the associated points are: 1.664.641.200 points for dual lattice $10\, \dsE_{8,1}^*+\scP_{8,1}$ and 11.430.630.576 for dual lattice $9\, \dsE_{8,2}^*+\scP_{8,2}$ (very more points in the second case).
+The Table \ref{table4}, illustrates the performance applied in spherical codes, details in \cite{rogers}, the non-null perturbation is better in the case of $\dsE_{8,1}$ representation, moreover, point out that the performance is similar to the second representation with null perturbation.